Blog Layout

 She is thought to be the spirit of Kathleen Bright, the newlywed wife of Boon Island’s lighthouse keeper.
 Her husband was mortally injured during a storm only a few months after their arrival on the island, though it’s not clear whether he died immediately or lingered on for some days.
 Kathleen dutifully kept the light burning for five days or so, before her grief eventually took over.

-When the Boon Island light finally dimmed, a search-party sailed out from the mainland.
-To their horror, they found Kathleen cradling the body of her husband and screaming into the wind – driven mad through grief and loneliness.
+When the Boon Island light finally dimmed, a search party sailed out from the mainland.
+To their horror, they found Kathleen cradling the body of her husband and screaming into the wind–driven mad through grief and loneliness.

 Wood Island Light

-The story goes that a drifter shot the local Sheriff, when he was accosted for owing rent or causing trouble.
+The story goes that a drifter shot the local Sheriff when he was accosted for owing rent or causing trouble.
 Distraught upon hearing that the Sheriff had died, he ran to the lighthouse keeper who tried to calm him, but the drifter then shot himself in anguish.

 Seguin Island Light

-The plaintive notes of a piano are said to carry across the wind around the Seguin Island Light, and local fisherman have reported sightings of the ghost of a little girl – with coughs heard in empty rooms and furniture being moved around.
+The plaintive notes of a piano are said to carry across the wind around the Seguin Island Light, and local fishermen have reported sightings of the ghost of a little girl – with coughs heard in empty rooms and furniture being moved around.

-Apparently, back in the early 1800s the lighthouse keeper’s wife brought a piano out to the remote island in an effort to relieve her loneliness.
+Apparently, back in the early 1800s, the lighthouse keeper’s wife brought a piano out to the remote island in an effort to relieve her loneliness.
 She mastered only one tune, which she played over and over, driving her husband to the edge of madness.
-Finally, the husband killed his wife in fit of rage, before taking his own life in despair.
+Finally, the husband killed his wife in a fit of rage, before taking his own life in despair.

 She prevailed in the long term though, and continues to play her beloved piano some 200 years after her death.
 Read more here.